Paperback: The early years: 1930–1950

 The German publisher Albatross Books revised the 20th-century mass-market paperback format in 1931, but the approach of World War II cut the experiment short.
 Albatross' innovations included a standardized size, use of new sans-serif fonts, use of logo and type on the cover without an illustration, and color-coding the covers by genre.

 In 1935, British publisher Allen Lane, investing his own capital, initiated the paperback revolution in the English-language book market by releasing ten reprint titles to launch the Penguin Books imprint.
 They adopted many of Albatross's innovations, including a conspicuous logo, using only type on the cover, and color-coded covers for different genres.

 The first book on Penguin's 1935 list was André Maurois' Ariel.

 Lane intended to produce inexpensive books.
 He purchased paperback rights from publishers, ordered large print runs (such as 20,000 copies—large for the time) to keep unit prices low, and looked to non-traditional book-selling retail locations.
 Booksellers were initially reluctant to buy his books, but when Woolworths placed a large order, the books sold extremely well.
 After that initial success, booksellers showed more willingness to stock paperbacks, and the name "Penguin" became closely associated with the word "paperback" in Great Britain.

 In the United States, Robert de Graaf created the Pocket Books label in 1939, partnering with Simon & Schuster to issue a similar line of reprints.
 Because at first Pocket Books was the only publisher of paperbacks, the term "pocket book" became synonymous with paperback in English-speaking North America.
 (In France, the term livre de poche, which translates as "pocket book", was used and is still in use today.)
 De Graaf, like Lane, negotiated paperback rights from other publishers, and produced many runs.
 His practices contrasted with those of Lane by his adoption of illustrated covers aimed at the North American market.
 To reach an even broader market than Lane, he used distributors of newspapers and magazines to distribute his books because they had a lengthy history of being aimed (in format and distribution) at mass audiences.
+Pocket Books was identified by its colophon of kangaroo named "Gertrude", which became one of the most recognisable logos in American paperback publishing.
 Pocket Books were not available in book stores because they did not carry magazines.